CHIPKIT3DP-TEAM/Marlin/README.md

 The project can be opened in the Arduino IDE via Marlin/Marlin.ino and compiled or uploaded that way.
 The board must be changed to the chipkit-wifire or Marlin may build for a different device

 The Configuration files used the compile the HAL have also not been uploaded as they are too specific to the 3d printer.
-The only necessary change to be made thus far is to change the board used to `BOARD_SHIELD3DP` on line 136(ish).
-You can also search for `MOTHERBOARD` and you should be able to find it
+See General Notes

 ## Git Stuff
 The upstream branch is updated incredibly often(approx. once per hour).
 To rebase our changes, the following commands are used